-Join Adam Wilbert for an in-depth discussion in this video Using the exercise files, part of Access 2007: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Using the exercise files, part of Access 2007: Forms and Reports.

 If you have access to the Exercise Files for this course, you can put them on…your Desktop, as I have done here, or anywhere else that you want.…Here are the files that we will be using.…I have organized them into folders for each chapter.…And inside the folder, it's a database for each movie.…Now for some movies, I have saved a completed version of the database for your review.…If you don't have access to the Exercise Files, you can follow along with…your own database.…

 - Designing for the end user

 - Adding charts